mr152here/hexegg/docs/MANUAL.md

 > 'fillblock \xFF' - fill the selected block with 0xFF.
 > 'fillblock \x10\x20\x30' - fill the selected block with repeated bytes 0x10, 0x20, 0x30  ...
 > 'fillblock M\x40il\\' - fill the selected block with repeated bytes M@il\ ...

+*yankblock*
+> copy selected block into the yank buffer.
+If nothing is selected, buffer is cleared.

+*insertblock*
+> insert selected or yanked block into the file at the cursor position.
+Selection has higher priority.

+*appendblock*
+> same as *insertblock* but put block after the cursor position.

 *insertfilledblock \<size\> \[pattern\]*
 > create and insert a filled block at the cursor position. *size* is the requested size of the block and may be in decimal or hexadecimal notation. *pattern* has the same syntax and will be repeated if is shorter then block *size*.
 Same as in the *fillblock* command.
 If not specified, it will create a block filled with 0.